apache/dolphinscheduler-website/docs/en-us/1.3.4/user_doc/configuration-file.md

 > "-XX:DisableExplicitGC" is not recommended due to may lead to memory link (DS dependent on Netty to communicate).

 ## 2.datasource.properties [datasource config properties]
-DS use Druid to manage database connections and default simplified configs are:
+DS uses Druid to manage database connections and default simplified configs are:
 |Parameters | Default value| Description|
 |--|--|--|
 spring.datasource.driver-class-name||datasource driver